-As is usual for this time of year, influenza activity was low throughout the European Region.
-Influenza viruses were detected sporadically in specimens from persons with respiratory illness presenting to medical care.
-Both influenza A and B type viruses were detected.
-For week 40 2018, data from the 19 countries or regions reporting to the EuroMOMO project indicated all-cause mortality to be at expected levels for this time of the year.
-As of October 15th 2018, in the temperate zones of the southern hemisphere, influenza activity appeared to decrease overall though influenza percent positivity remained elevated in Southern Africa.
-In Australia and New Zealand, influenza activity remained at low levels and even below seasonal threshold during the entire season.
+As is usual for this time of year, influenza activity is low in the European region with out-of-season low intensity levels in all reporting countries during weeks 36 - 39 2018.
+Of 65 specimens from primary health care settings, none tested positive for influenza virus.
+As of October 1st 2018, in the temperate zones of the southern hemisphere, influenza activity appeared to decrease in South America and Southern Africa.
+Influenza activity remained at low seasonal levels in Australia and New Zealand and at inter-seasonal levels in most of temperate zone of the northern hemisphere.
 Increased influenza detections were reported in some countries of Southern and South-East Asia.
-In the temperate zone of the northern hemisphere influenza activity remained at inter-seasonal levels.
 Worldwide, seasonal influenza subtype A viruses accounted for the majority of detections.
 See ECDC and WHO influenza surveillance reports for further information.